Full-time

 • Ensure pre and post Social Emotional Learning surveys are completed by the teen employees.

-• Assist the Arts team with culminating events and public programs as assigned.
+• Assist the Arts and Education teams with culminating events and public programs as assigned.

-• Complete other duties as assigned by the Artistic Director.
+• Complete other duties as assigned by the Artistic or Education Directors.

-• Bachelor’s degree in a related field with a strong track record of 3 to 5 years working with youth/teens in a community arts setting.
+• Bachelor’s degree in a related field OR 3 to 5 years with a strong track record of working with youth / teens in a community arts setting.

 • Must be proficient in both English and Spanish, with the ability to read, write, speak and teach in both languages.